 The Contractor shall develop a Care Management program that addresses the varying needs and differing levels of Care Management needs for Members.
 Based on the Health Risk Screening, the Contractor's Care Management program must provide for the completion of a detailed health risk assessment for Members, which includes an assessment of and assignment to risk stratification levels (e.g., low, medium, high) which determine the intensity of interventions and follow-up care that is required for each Member.
 The Contractor shall prioritize and assign Members to low, medium, or high levels based on the identified risk and level of need.
-Members who have high costs or potentially high costs or otherwise qualify, include but are not limited to pregnant women under twenty-one (21), high risk pregnancies, serious and persistent behavioral health conditions, and infants and toddlers with established risk for developmental delays, shall be assigned to the medium or high risk level and receive Care Management services.
+Members who have high costs or potentially high costs or otherwise qualify, include but are not limited to Members with persistent and/or preventable inpatient readmissions, pregnant women under twenty-one (21), high risk pregnancies, serious and persistent behavioral health conditions, and infants and toddlers with established risk for developmental delays, shall be assigned to the medium or high risk level and receive Care Management services.
+Members being discharged from an acute inpatient psychiatric stay or PRTF shall be assigned to high risk level and receive Care Management services.
 Members with less intensive needs will be assigned to the low risk level and shall have access to Care Management teams.